While there is no cure for Parkinson's yet, typical symptoms can be managed with specific medical procedures.

-Your Parkinson's Community Educator can give you individualised advice through a personal assessment.
+Your Parkinson's Community Educator can give you personalised advice through an in-depth assessment for free!

 The two main medication treatments for Parkinson’s are: